Grand Canyon Train Tour

 All Day Entertainment

-Before the train departs, you will enjoy an Old Wild West cowboy show that will transport you back in time and prepare you for the historic Grand Canyon train ride.
+There may not be a more exciting way to travel in the Southwest than by taking a train to Grand Canyon.
+Before the train departs, you will enjoy an Old Wild West cowboy show put on by the Grand Canyon railway.
+The show will transport you back in time and prepare you for the historic Grand Canyon train ride.
 Following the show, you will ride in a coach class train car, equipped with comfortable bench-style seating, air conditioning, and overhead storage.

 While riding in the 1950s-era passenger cars, you will be entertained by strolling musicians roaming the cars.
 You can explore the train and visit the Café Car during your ride to the Grand Canyon.
 In the Café Car you will find packaged snacks and drinks for purchase by cash only.